mayan-edms/Mayan-EDMS/docs/chapters/sources.rst

 #.
 Go to the :menuselection:`System --> Setup --> Sources` menu.
 #.
 From the :guilabel:`Actions` dropdown select the new type of source to create.
 #.
-Each source type will have different fields to customize its behaviour.
+Each source type will have different fields to customize its behavior.
 Enter
    the required information in each field based on the help text provided.
 #.
 Press :guilabel:`Save`.